NullVoxPopuli/action_cable_client/README.md

   - You should receive a message like this:
     - `{"identifier"=>"{\"channel\":\"MeshRelayChannel\"}", "type"=>"confirm_subscription"}`
 3. Once subscribed, you can send messages.
-  - Make sure that the command string matches the data-handling method name on your ActionCable server.
+  - Make sure that the `action` string matches the data-handling method name on your ActionCable server.
   - Your message JSON should look like this:
     - `{"command":"message","identifier":"{\"channel\":\"MeshRelayChannel\"}","data":"{\"to\":\"user1\",\"message\":\"hello from user2\",\"action\":\"chat\"}"}`
     - Received messages should look about the same